sonipardeep/Student-Employee-Attendance-System/README.md

-This is very simple attendance Sysem for teacher or any organization owner, who want to digitze Student or Employee attendance record.
+This is very simple attendance System for teacher or any organization owner, who want to digitze Student or Employee attendance record.